Korean Bamboo Salt, 9x Roasted | Purple Crystals |8.47 oz

 How is it different from Himalayan salt?

-Unlike Himalayan pink or Celtic sea salt, purple bamboo salt is roasted nine times at extreme heat, which burns off impurities and gives it a deep color and savory note.
-The taste is cleaner and more complex, and it's a favorite of people seeking natural electrolytes.
+Unlike Himalayan pink or Celtic sea salt, which are mined or simply dried, purple bamboo salt is roasted nine times at extreme heat.
+That process burns off impurities and gives it a deep purple color and a rounder, more savory, gently sulfurous taste.